Tracer1337/laravel-blog/.idea/idea.md

-* Screen: topics -> Links to specific topics pages
 * Some method to create recommendation-relations
-* UUID instead of increments (more secure)
 * Overthink concept of selecting related posts by related topics => does not make sense (rather use tags)
 * Seed link-inputs serversided / validation because user-input
 * Refactor login / register forms to use react-hook-form library